 One of the ways Angelina Demirbag benefited from the program was through manning informational tables on her campus.
 “Often times, I was the only person manning the table which forced me to reach out and engage with students passing by instead of allowing someone else to do that end of the work.
 I am a slight introvert, so being an AIFS Ambassador allowed me to step outside of my comfort zone and initiate conversations with students that I otherwise might not have if I was not an Ambassador.
 Doing this alone meant I was responsible for all of my materials and making sure I had enough supplies to last me through a whole day of tabling.
 This meant putting time and organizational effort into the event beforehand and ordering supplies in a timely manner.”

 If you’re interested in learning more about becoming a study abroad Alumni Ambassador, click here for more information and how to apply.
-If you’d like to be involved but are not sure you can commit to the Ambassador program, check out opportunities available through the Active Alumni volunteer program.
+If you’d like to be involved but are not sure you can commit to the Ambassador program, check out our other opportunities below.